-Located on a landbridge between Africa and the Middle East, Israel is a small country with a wide range of climates, ecosystems and a unique environmental landscape.
-Within the span of just a few hours, it is possible to drive from the lowest point on earth and swim in the Dead Sea to the top of Mt.
-Hermon where you can go skiing all in the same day.
+Located on a landbridge between Africa and the Middle East, Israel is a small country with a unique environmental landscape and a wide range of climates and ecosystems.
+Within the span of just a few hours, it is possible to drive from the lowest point on earth, where you can swim in the Dead Sea, to the top of Mt.
+Hermon, where you can go skiing.

 Before the creation of the State of Israel, the land was mostly empty and barren.
 The population density was low.
-In the last 60 years it has transformed into one of the most densely populated countries on earth.
+In the last 60 years, Israel has transformed into one of the most densely populated countries on earth.

-Israel has been side-tracked by rapid development, consecutive wars, and civil unrest which have lead to wanton use of scare resources and full scale environmental destruction.
+Israel has been side-tracked by rapid development, consecutive wars, and civil unrest, which have led to wanton use of scare resources and full-scale environmental destruction.
 With so many people fighting over ownership of the land, very few of the players have actually made the protection of the land itself a priority.
-While many people are concerned about the existential threat to Israel, many overlook the very real threat to the health of Israeli citizens by environmental hazards.
-Recent research has shown that the number of deaths per year from environmental related illness including respiratory, cardiovascular, and cancer is in the thousands.
+Although many people are concerned about the existential threat to Israel, many overlook the very real threat to the health of Israeli citizens by environmental hazards.
+Recent research has shown that the number of deaths per year from environmental-related illnesses—including respiratory diseases, cardiovascular diseases, and cancer—is in the thousands.

-While creating solutions to environmental problems is initially costly and challenging, the reward is also very high.
-Not only will it create a healthier population and ecosystem; but due to the demand for new technologies to solve the global environmental crisis, it will lead to enduring economic prosperity.
+Although creating solutions to environmental problems is initially costly and challenging, the reward is also very high.
+Not only will such solutions create a healthier population and ecosystem; but due to the demand for new technologies to solve the global environmental crisis, they will lead to enduring economic prosperity.

 Industry and economic prosperity are no longer at odds with environmental protection.
 The systematic solution to Israel's problems is the creation of a thriving industry in clean technology.